Tim Curry: Personal life and death

-A former smoker, Curry has stated that he has used hashish and cocaine.
-He has also spent time in alcohol rehabilitation, but does not consider himself an alcoholic.
+A heavy cigarette smoker, Curry stated that he had used the drugs hashish and cocaine.
+He also spent time in alcohol rehabilitation, but did not consider himself an alcoholic.

-In 2012, Curry had a major stroke in the midst of receiving a massage.
-The stroke required brain surgery.
-Curry has used a wheelchair since the stroke.
-He continues to experience mobility issues, particularly in his left arm and leg.
-The stroke has also affected his short-term memory.
-In September 2025, Curry stated that he is still unable to walk.
+On 13 July 2012, while receiving a massage, Curry suffered a major stroke which required brain surgery.
+He used a wheelchair afterwards and continued to experience speech and mobility issues, particularly in his left arm and leg.
+It also affected his short-term memory.
+In September 2025, Curry said he was still unable to walk, but his facial control had visibly improved.